A former teacher and tutor, Kenna enjoys helping children live a better life, understanding the importance of helping them become leaders.

 - Learning foreign languages in primary schools: is younger better? | Multilingualism Empowering Indi

 Multilingualism: Empowering Individuals, Transforming Societies (MEITS).
-A flagship project to revitalize Modern Languages and shape UK language policy by showing how multilingualism can empower individuals and transform societies.
+A flagship project to revitalize Modern Languages and shape UK language policy shows how multilingualism can empower individuals and transform societies.

 © 2014 Kenna McHugh